Cyber Anthropology

 I feel honored and privileged that you all took the time to work with me on this.
 I learned a lot from all of you and really appreciate all that you do.

 I am a presenter at the Big Design conference next month in Dallas where I will be doing a presentation on Inclusive Design beyond Accessibility.
-There just so happens to be another talk on Inclusive design at the same conference, so I am changing my tactics a bit from presenting research I’ve done on my own and am reaching out to the masses to gather stories of people affected by exclusive design that the general public has no knowledge of, is not affected by, or completely ignores either out of ignorance or inconvenience.
+There just so happens to be another talk on Inclusive design at the same conference, so I am changing my tactics a bit from presenting research I’ve done on my own to reaching out to the masses to gather stories of people affected by exclusive design that the general public has no knowledge of, is not affected by, or completely ignores either out of ignorance or inconvenience.

 As an anthropologist and a designer, I feel this particular intersection of people and design is a perfect fit for anthropological work.
 I am interested in learning more about people’s experiences around exclusive design concerning cognitive, emotional, mental, physical, environmental, economic and financial, as well as gender and race (and any combination).
 The exclusion can be either physical or digital (or a combination).
 All exclusive design is important to me.
 I am also interested in learning about inclusive design that has greatly affected people or even design that came close or tried to be inclusive but missed the mark.